FonazzaStent/Txt2melody/README.md

 The program will only convert lowercase and capital letters, ingnoring spaces and all other punctuation signs, numbers and any non-letter characters.
 For best results, use short texts, such as your name, your city name, your team's name, your pet's name or a short sentence.
 You can use the resulting melody as an inspiration for music composition and production.
 The text must be in a file named "text.txt" and placed in the same folder of the program or the program will crash.
 The resulting melody will be contained in a MIDI file named "melody.mid".
 You can play this file through your favorite media player or import it into your favorite music program.
 There's a sample text included, containing the words "Hello World".
 Just open the file, replace the text, save the file and run the program to generate your own melody.
+The program is free and open source, freely usable, distributable and modifiable.